turingschool/curriculum/source/projects/feed_engine.markdown

     * Import new events from their timeline
 * Instagram
     * Import new public images created through Instagram
+* FeedEngine
+    * Import direct FeedEngine items (text, links, images) from a feed
+    * Import all items, including imported ones, from a feed

 #### Ruby Developer Consuming a FeedEngine feed